Adiabatic Error Cancellation in Berry Phase Estimation: Adiabatic Perturbation Theory

 This recursion determines the coefficient \(b_{nm}^{(p+1)}(s)\) at the next order in terms of the lower-order amplitudes.
 In this way, APT generates the adiabatic expansion systematically, with corrections organized in successive powers of \(1/T\).
-The initial conditions at each order are fixed by requiring $\ket{\Psi(0)} = \ket{\psi(0)}$, which gives
+The initial conditions at each order are fixed by requiring the expansion to reproduce the initial state $\ket{\Psi(0)}$ at $s=0$, which gives